 If you've tried every method above but still cannot access the internet, please contact the technical support.

-Q5.
-What should I do if I can't find my wireless network or I cannot connect the wireless network?
+Q6.
+What should I do if I cannot find my wireless network or I cannot connect the wireless network?

 If you fail to find any wireless network, please follow the steps below: